Latinx, queer, poet Bianca Phipps dissects intimate family relationships in hopes of understanding conflict as a means of overcoming.

 A College Spoken Word Phenom, Bianca is no stranger to plucking the heartstrings of readers and listeners.
 In Crown Noble they translates that charisma and flair for language to help their readers discover – even in the depths of hardship – the joy of family, of language, and of reclaiming your own story.

 I’m thankful for the richness of Crown Noble and how eager it is to gently dissect the triumphs, failures, and limits of love, of relationships, and of the self.
 There is such care in how these poems bend around their subjects, and their witnesses.

 – Hanif Abdurraqib, author of The Crown Ain’t Worth Much

-Bianca Phipps gives us the gift of her somber & hyperbolic imagination.
-She brings her heartbreak to life by continuing to build from it.
-What we get from this collection is her perspective after the climb, the surveying of all she’s gotten away from & everything that’s made her.
-She writes, “One/day, I’m going to take this wild garden mouth and make it grow something.”
+Bianca Phipps gives us the gift of their somber & hyperbolic imagination.
+They bring their heartbreak to life by continuing to build from it.
+What we get from this collection is their perspective after the climb, the surveying of all they’ve gotten away from & everything that’s made them.
+Phipps writes, “One/day, I’m going to take this wild garden mouth and make it grow something.”
 What a joy that we get to hold what Bianca has grown.

 – Melissa Lozada-Oliva, author of Peluda